One of the Most POPULAR Off-White Cream Paint Colours: Sherwin Williams Creamy

 Shown here with BM Cloud White trim

 Click HERE or on the above image to see available packages!

 Is Creamy a good paint colour for a dark room?

 Well, I’ve said it before, and because I like to hear myself talk, I’ll say it again…

-‘If you have a dark room, there is no paint colour that will save you’ – Moi
+‘If you have a dark room and not enough artificial or natural light, there is no paint colour that will save you’ – Moi

-You need to improve your interior lighting before you can find a paint colour that will work.
+You need to improve your interior lighting before you pick a paint colour.
 Sure, Creamy will ‘help’ and might reflect a bit of the minimal natural or artificial light it’s given, but don’t expect it to work wonders if it’s not GIVEN enough light.

 Well, with that killer high LRV, you can totally expect Creamy to wash-out on a well-lit wall – particularly at the height of day with direct sunlight on it.
 In a ‘generally’ bright room, it will hold itself as a soft warm white/off-white as long as it has some white (trim/cabinets) to contrast with.

 This is where you want to be careful.
 Whereas Creamy is gorgeous on walls, it’s a tougher sell on the trim.
-Because it has that creamy warmth, it’s a harder one to partner up with paint colours on the walls compared to more flexible whites and off-whites.
+Because it has a slightly stronger creamy warmth, it’s a hard one to partner up with paint colours on the walls compared to more flexible whites and off-whites.
+Personally…HECK NO!